 Morgan Stanley Employee Offers

-529 Education Savings Plan: Employees can invest in Class A units/shares at net asset value (NAV), which means that you will not pay a front-end sales charge (see the Plan’s Program Disclosure Statement for more information).
+No Front-End Sales Charge on 529 Education Savings Plans: Employees can invest in Class A units/shares at net asset value (NAV), which means that you will not pay a front-end sales charge (see the Plan’s Program Disclosure Statement for more information).

-For example, consider a hypothetical $1,000 investment in a mutual fund with a 5.5% front-end sales charge.
-The 5.5% front-end sales charge, or $55 in this case, would reduce the value of the investment to $945.
-However, with the employee offer, you will not pay a front-end sales charge, therefore your $1,000 will not be reduced.
+- The Savings Can be Substantial: For example, consider a hypothetical $1,000 investment in a mutual fund with a 5.5% front-end sales charge.
+As an employee, you are entitled to NAV pricing and your investment would not be subject to the 5.5% front-end sales charge, or $55 in this case, which would reduce the value of the investment to $945.
+With the employee offer, you will gain a one-time matching contribution of $100, meaning your potential compounding growth will start at $1,100 rather than $945.

 Coverdell Education Savings Account (CESA): Employees will not be charged the CESA annual fee (normally $50).